Please note that Tapas no longer supports Internet Explorer.

 Latevia nodded at her.
 “Yes.
 I am.
 I know what I am.
 But I promise, I’m not going to hurt you, okay?”

 She couldn’t believe her eyes.
 Her closest caretaker next to Henry, had been a bloodsucker all along.
 Was this always the case?
 Was she bitten?
-Camilla’s thoughts ran through her head a thousand miles and hour, unable to keep up with them.
+Camilla’s thoughts ran through her head a thousand miles an hour, unable to keep up with them.

 Is she a good one?
-Had she been secretly feeding on us?
+Had she been secretly feeding on us?!
 Did the other sisters know?!

 Latevia nodded before shaking her head.
 “No dear, I was born this way.”